namiraprita/document-reports-mcp/README.md

-# World Bank MCP Server
+# World Bank Document and Reports MCP Server

 An MCP server for accessing the [World Bank's Documents & Reports database](https://documents.worldbank.org/en/publication/documents-reports/api).
 Provides searching, retrieval, and detailed breakdowns of World Bank documents for LLMs and programmatic use.